clojurebridge-minneapolis/installfest/docs/track2.md

 ### nil

 `nil` is a special value in Clojure, it means "nothing".
+You might know it as `null` in other programming languages.
 It is commonly used when a desired value is not found.
 We will see examples of its use later.
 For now, just note that it is not equal to other values:

 ```clojure
 user=> (= nil false)